Creating Your First Site

 9. 9

-Create Components/Page.razor to display your blog posts.
-Here we are calling GetRenderedContentPageByUrlOrDefault to retrieve the blog post by its URL.
+Create Components/Layout/Pages.razor to display individual blog posts.
+Here we are calling GetRenderedContentPageByUrlOrDefault to retrieve the blog post by its URL:

 @page "/{*fileName:nonfile}"